cnsuhao/engine1/docs/Markdown/Interface.md

 ### Compartments

 A compartment represents the fluid dynamics of an anatomical organ or equipment component.
-Comparments can represent various fidelities of data for these compoenents, such as:
+Compartments can represent various fidelities of data for these components, such as:
 	- An anatomical space, such as the body's skin, muscles
 	- An organ, such as the liver
 	- An organ substructure, such as the Left Heart
 	- Extravascular tissue of an organ
-	- A component of a piece of equipment, such as an anesthesia machine ventillator
+	- A component of a piece of equipment, such as an anesthesia machine ventilator

 The following compartment types are used to represent various anatomical structures for both physiology and equipment: